 There are a few different options we could have picked for this category and the biggest reason we chose Bitdefender is because, when it comes to AV protection we prefer the strong and silent type.
 That's Bitdefender in nutshell.
 Once installed, Bitdefender goes into Autopilot mode by default and makes all security related decisions for you.
 It won't bother you with popups and alerts, nor does it even ask you to go through and configure its behavior.
 There's no hand-holding here—Bitdefender is confident in its abilities to protect your system without making a fuss.

-We’re confident in Bitdefender too, both because of own experience throughout the years, and because it continues to do well in independent lab tests.
-In AV-Test.org’s latest evaluation, Bitdefender detected every single threat, including 213 zero-day malware samples and over 20,000 widespread and prevalent malware discovered in the past four weeks.
-It did pick up a few false positives, but not enough to ding Bitdefender’s Usability score.
-And it’s passed 32 straight VB100 comparative tests by Virus Bulletin dating back to October 2010.
+We're confident in Bitdefender too, both because of own experience throughout the years, and because it continues to do well in independent lab tests.
+In AV-Test.org's latest evaluation, Bitdefender detected every single threat, including 213 zero-day malware samples and more than 20,000 widespread and prevalent malware discovered in the past four weeks.
+It did pick up a few false positives, but not enough to ding Bitdefender's Usability score.
+And it's passed 32 straight VB100 comparative tests by Virus Bulletin dating back to October 2010.
 In other words, Bitdefender rarely trips up.

 If you want to take a proactive approach to security, Bitdefender can scan for vulnerabilities such as out of date software.
 It also checks for missing Windows updates and analyzes the strength of your Windows passwords.
 When it finds a third-party program that's out of date, it gives a detailed report on the number of vulnerabilities and specific security threats it poses, and also provides a link to grab the newest version.
 Not many programs go the extra mile like that.

 As with most AV programs, Bitdefender has different pricing options based on the number of PCs and year of coverage your purchase.
 On its website, Bitdefender is currently on offer for $23.99 covering three devices for one year.